-Do you need a degree for early childhood education?
+Do you need a degree in early childhood education?

 There are many careers available in the early childhood education field, like a preschool teacher, child psychologist, childcare worker, early intervention specialist, nanny, and many more.
 Most of these require at least a two-year or four-year degree in early childhood education, but there are exceptions.